 Our Board of Directors

-Julie Bouchard and Patrice Bergeron, Rio Tinto
+Patrice Bergeron - Rio Tinto

-Rob Goffinet, Community Member
+Rob Goffinet - Community Member/Council Member

 In 2006 Haisla Nation and Rio Tinto invested in a business partnership.
-In 2010 the institute became recognized as a Society with the goal to a be self-sustaining, non-profit institution.
+In 2010 the institute became recognized as a Society with the goal to be a self-sustaining, non-profit institution.

-WHAT WE DO @ kvi cAMPUS
+WHAT WE DO at kvi cAMPUS

 Public courses are scheduled and we are committed to running classes to fit your schedule.

-Host your next meeting or special event at our campus
+Host your next meeting or special event at our campus.

 We assist all employers, large or small with their manpower needs with proven skilled candidates.